Skip to main content

 Helping Others

-The Comforting Quilts committee coordinates the efforts of NWQ members to supply more than 2,000 quilts, large and small, every year to those in need in the Portland tri-county area.
-We work with about twenty agencies that distribute the various quilts to their clients.
+The Comforting Quilts committee coordinates the efforts of NWQ members to supply about 2,500 quilts, large and small, every year to those in need in the Portland tri-county area.
+We work with around sixteen agencies that distribute the various quilts to their clients.

 Comforting Quilts Workdays